harsha3b/harsha3b/README.md

 - 👋 Hi, I’m @harshavardhan

-- 👀I’m interested in learning new technologies which broaden my professional expertise.
-I am more interested towards learning tools related to data sciene.
+- 👀 I’m interested in learning new technologies which broaden my professional expertise.
+I am more interested towards learning tools related to data science.

+- I have experience working with Tableau, My SQL, R programming, Microsoft Excel and python

-- 🌱 I’m currently learning Python, Machine learning, Mysql,tablue
+- 🌱 I’m currently doing Google Analytics certification

 - 💞️ I’m looking to collaborate on projects related to data analytics and data engineering

 - 📫 How to reach me: You can reach me through my mail-id harsha3b@gmail.com

 <!---